 Option 2: Sometimes TTMIK doesn’t give a sample sentence, or maybe you just don’t like the sample sentence.
 If this is the case, then go to Naver dictionary.
 Naver itself is like the Korean Goggle, you can find everything on there.
 So Naver Dictionary is like the official dictionary, kind of like how dictionary.com is to us westerners.

-My only issue with option 2 is that a lot of the times, the native Korean speakers give sample sentences that use higher-level grammar.
-Grammar that most low intermediate learners haven’t come across yet.
+My only issue with option 2 is that a lot of the time, the native Korean speakers give sample sentences that use higher-level grammar.
+The grammar that most low intermediate learners haven’t come across yet.
 So it’s best to just get the sample sentence from your textbook.
 But if you are a higher level, then use Naver, it’s great for creating natural phrases.